 The shrimp fishery is completely commercial in federal waters.
-A random sample of commercial vessels (ca. 1/3 of the fleet) is equipped with electronic logbooks, which is used to document effort.
-Catch and bycatch data are collected via an observer program.
+A random sample of commercial vessels (ca. 1/3 of the fleet) is equipped with electronic positioning devices, which is used to document effort.
+The units record vessel location every 10 minutes and transmit the data using cellular technology when in range.
+Vessel speed can be calculated and time spent deploying, fishing, recovering, and traveling.
+Catch and bycatch data are collected via port agents, an observer program, and surveys.
 The observer program samples less than 1% of all shrimp effort; however, the observer program has been in place since 1992 (voluntary), and mandatory since 2007; thus, a long-standing database exists regarding catch and bycatch.
 Given the high volume of catch in this trawl fishery, and the multitude of species involved, it would not be practicable to implement electronic (or paper) catch/bycatch reporting by the vessel/crew.
-In addition, vessel captains are routinely interviewed by port agents to gather additional catch and effort information.